 Farmers can apply for sewage sludge to be spread on land for cropping.
 This is a much cheaper fertilizer option compared to conventional synthetic pelleted fertilizers.
 The municipal, local government departments are in favour of off-loading the problem for payment as it eases landfill pressures and raises cash.

-Organically managed land mustn’t have any sewage sludge applied.
+Organically managed land mustn’t have any sewage waste applied.
 Organic farming is strictly regulated.
-The use of sewage sludge is seen as too much of a risk, with the judgement being that there are so many potentially harmful contaminants.
+The use of sewage waste is seen as too much of a risk, with the judgement being that there are so many potentially harmful contaminants.

 It’s clear that this is a subject that needs to be monitored closely.
 At this point in time the general view is that a level of contamination from the pharmaceutical industries is being acknowledged.
 We have the ability to measure down to very low levels to establish the presence of almost every known compound.

 The question being played with here is, how much of this can nature absorb and disperse before it gathers up and revisits us as a much larger problem?
-Biosolids are handleable.
-We need to develop the ability to extract, isolate and or neutralize any potentially harmful compounds that are found in our modern-day sewage.
+Biosolids are manageable.
+We need to develop the ability to extract, isolate and or neutralize any potentially harmful compounds that are found in our modern-day sewage waste.

 Do US farmers use human waste as fertilizer?

-About 50% of the sewage generated in the US is used in agriculture as a fertilizer.
+About 50% of the sewage waste generated in the US is used in by farmers in agriculture as a fertilizer.
 All of it has to be treated to a standard that satisfies the Environmental Protection Agency.
-This requires that all sewage has to be treated at least once before it can be applied to land for agricultural purposes.
-This involves anaerobic digestion which reduces the sewage to a watery mix of broken down organic sludge with methane gas having been released.
+This requires that all sewage waste has to be treated at least once before it can be applied to land for agricultural purposes.
+This involves anaerobic digestion which reduces the sewage waste to a watery mix of broken down organic sludge with methane gas having been released.

 Do farmers use human waste as fertilizer UK?